Vertically scrolling video game: History

 In the 1970s, most vertically scrolling games involved driving.
 The first vertically scrolling video game was Taito's Speed Race, released in November 1974.
 Atari's Hi-way was released eleven months later in 1975.
 Rapidly there were driving games that combined vertical, horizontal, and even diagonal scrolling, making the vertical-only distinction less important.
-Both Atari's Super Bug (1977) and Fire Truck (1978) feature driving with multidirectional scrolling.
+Both Atari's Super Bug (1977) and Fire Truck (1978) are driving games with multidirectional scrolling.
 Sega's Monaco GP (1979) is a vertical-only scrolling racing game, but in color.

 One of the first non-driving vertically scrolling games was Atari Football (1978).
 Scrolling prevents the entire field from having to fit on the screen at once.
 Many later sports games kept the purely vertical scrolling display, such as TV Sports: Football (1988), while others zoomed in closer, adding varying amounts of horizontal scrolling.

 Another early concept that leaned on vertical scrolling is skiing.
-Street Racer (1977), one of the launch titles for the Atari VCS, includes a slalom game in which the gates move down an otherwise empty playfield to give the impression of vertical scrolling.
+Street Racer (1977), one of the launch titles for the Atari Video Computer System, includes a slalom game in which the gates move down an otherwise empty playfield to give the impression of vertical scrolling.
 Magnavox published Alpine Skiing! in 1979 for their Odyssey² game console.
 In 1980, the same year Activision published Bob Whitehead's Skiing for the Atari 2600, Mattel published a different slalom game, also called Skiing, for their Intellivision console.
 In 1981 Taito published Alpine Ski, an arcade video game with three modes of play.

 The 1980 Nichibutsu arcade game Crazy Climber has the player scaling a vertically scrolling skyscraper.
-Spider-Man Spider-Man for the Atari VCS (1982) also involves a vertically scrolling building.
+Spider-Man for the Atari 2600 also involves vertically scrolling as the titular character climbs up building.
 Data East's 1981 arcade Flash Boy was released in two versions: a side-scrolling version and a vertical scrolling version.

 Pinball Quest (1989) and Devil's Crush (1990) are early examples of pinball video games with vertically scrolling playfields, a format which became popular in the 1990s.
 Scrolling solves the problem of how to fit a fundamentally vertical game on a horizontal monitor without shrinking the visuals.